-1. The child for whom PSES would be paid must be enrolled in an accredited academic or vocational institution on a full time basis.

-2. "Full time basis" is to be defined by the educational facility or as set forth in the order establishing the obligation to pay postsecondary support iii.
-The Workgroup discussed and endorsed proposed statutory language re PSES (See Item #4 on Attachment).
+The Workgroup recommends that the child for whom postsecondary educational support would be paid must be enrolled in an accredited academic or vocational institution on a full time basis, and that "full time basis" is to be defined by the educational facility or by the order establishing the obligation to pay postsecondary support.

-3. If one or both parents saved separately for PSES and paid those amounts directly to the school or the child, those \$\$ should be considered part of the parent's share of PSES.
+The Workgroup recommends that, if one or both of the child's parents saved separately for postsecondary educational support and paid those amounts directly to the school or the child, those funds should be considered part of the parent's share of postsecondary educational support.

-4. The court must consider grants and scholarships, and work-study awarded to the child, and subtract that amount from the total cost to determine "unmet need" before determining the parents' obligations for PSES.
+The Workgroup recommends that the court must consider the grants and scholarships awarded to the child, and subtract that amount from the total cost to determine "unmet need" before determining the parents' obligations for postsecondary educational support.